ARM-software/ebbr/source/chapter2-uefi.rst

 except where explicit exemptions are provided by this document.

-EBBR compliant platforms shall also implement the UEFI services and protocols that are listed in :ref:appendix-uefi-requirements of this document.
+EBBR compliant platforms shall also implement the UEFI services and protocols that are listed in :ref:`appendix-uefi-requirements` of this document.

 Block device partitioning
 -------------------------